jaslynmiura/eaton-palisades-fires-analysis/README.md

 ## Data

-- Eaton Fire Perimeter: Retrieved from the County of Los Angeles Geohub.
+- Eaton Fire Perimeter: Accessed from the County of Los Angeles Geohub.
 The dataframe contains geometries of the perimeter of the Eaton fire.
     - Date Accessed: November 19, 2025

-- Palisade Fire Perimeter: Retrieved from the County of Los Angeles Geohub.
+- Palisade Fire Perimeter: Accessed from the County of Los Angeles Geohub.
 The dataframe contains geometries of the perimeter of the Palisade fire.
     - Date Accessed: November 19, 2025

-- Landsat: Retrieved from the Microsof Planetary Computer data catalogue and sourced from the Landsat Collection 2 Level-2 Science Products, specifically the atmospherically corrected surface reflectance image data.
+- Landsat: Accessed from the Microsof Planetary Computer data catalogue and sourced from the Landsat Collection 2 Level-2 Science Products, specifically the atmospherically corrected surface reflectance image data.
     - Date Accessed: November 19, 2025

 ## References: